afnom/missing-semester/_2024/using_cli_tools_for_work.md

 There are numerous examples of UFW configurations available online.
 If you are using Docker and want to expose containers to traffic, I recommend the [ufw-docker](https://github.com/chaifeng/ufw-docker) setup.

 Another useful tool for a single-node server is [Fail2Ban](https://github.com/fail2ban/fail2ban).
-This tool monitors server acces logs and restricts malicious traffic by setting iptables rules.
+This tool monitors server access logs and restricts malicious traffic by setting iptables rules.
 It can be [configured to protect SSH](https://www.digitalocean.com/community/tutorials/how-to-protect-ssh-with-fail2ban-on-ubuntu-20-04) as well as other common services.

 #### Hosting Applications